qijianpeng/awesome-edge-computing/README.md

 - [Once for All](https://github.com/mit-han-lab/once-for-all): Train One Network and Specialize it for Efficient Deployment.

+- [ONNX Runtime](https://github.com/microsoft/onnxruntime): ONNX Runtime is a cross-platform inference and training machine-learning accelerator.
+It can enable faster customer experiences and lower costs, supporting models from deep learning frameworks such as PyTorch and TensorFlow/Keras as well as classical machine learning libraries such as scikit-learn, LightGBM, XGBoost, etc. ONNX Runtime is compatible with different hardware, drivers, and operating systems, and provides optimal performance by leveraging hardware accelerators where applicable alongside graph optimizations and transforms.

 - [Paddle-Lite](https://github.com/PaddlePaddle/Paddle-Lite): Paddle Lite is an
 updated version of Paddle-Mobile, an open-open source deep learning framework designed to make it easy to perform inference on mobile, embeded, and IoT devices.